Phoenixville Area High School

 Phoenixville Area High School is a senior high school located on 1200 Gay St, Phoenixville, Pennsylvania.
 It is a member of the Phoenixville Area School District and teaches students from grades nine through twelve.
-As of the 2022-2023 School year there are 1272 members of the student body, and the principal is Dr. Rose Scioli (2021).
+As of the 2022-2023 School year there are 1272 members of the student body, and the principal is Rose Scioli (2021).
 The school's mascot is the Phantom, who has been the mascot since the 1960s.
 The Phantoms' colors are purple and white.
-Their mission statement is, "to prepare, inspire, and graduate students to meet the challenges of the future."

 Stats

 Phoenixville Area High School, located in a large suburb, serves grades 9-12 and has a diverse student body with 34.5% minority enrollment, including 21.1% Hispanic, 6.1% Black, 3.9% Two or More Races, and 3.3% Asian students.
 27% of students are economically disadvantaged.
 The school boasts a 91% graduation rate, slightly above the state median.
 Academically, it shows strengths in mathematics with 88% of students proficient, while reading and science proficiency rates are 69% and 56%, respectively.

 Phoenixville Area High School offers Advanced Placement (AP) courses, with a 48% AP participation rate and a 36% pass rate.
 Nationally, it ranks #3,309, and within Pennsylvania, it ranks #133.